Short answer: never a dull moment!

 For the altruistic dental team the needs of every patient come first, which often translates into no lunch or a quick snack on the run lunch or a later lunch and few if any breaks.
 It is a common joke among dental personnel that you must have the "bladder of a camel" or you won't survive in the business.

-A common complaint of dental staff is lack of recognition.
+A common complaint of dental staff as well as traveling hygienists is lack of recognition.
 If the hectic responsibilities of the job often challenge employees, their salaries must compensate for their passion and commitment to the patients and the practice.
 It doesn't necessarily mean "money,".
 A frequent "thank you", a little paid time off or a gift certificate go a long way too!

 Availability changes require the whole dental team to be flexible